Distributed Community Detection in Large Networks: Theoretical Properties

-{Following the same idea in Section \ref{sec:3} for SBM, we can build the distributed community detection algorithm for DCSBM.
-In group division part, the modularity under the DCSBM is defined in Eq. \eqref{eq:DCERM}, which is a modification of the Erdos-Renyi modularity in Eq. \eqref{eq:ERM} by taking into account the degree heterogeneity, }
+{Following the same idea as in Section \ref{sec:3} for the SBM, we can build the distributed community detection algorithm for the DCSBM.
+In the group division part, the modularity under the DCSBM is defined in Eq. \eqref{eq:DCERM}, which is a modification of the Erdos-Renyi modularity in Eq. \eqref{eq:ERM} by taking into account the degree heterogeneity, }

-{where $d_i = \sum_j A_{ij}$ is the degree of node $v_i$, and $\V e$, $\V O(\V e)$, $L$ are all defined the same as before.} {As discussed in Section 3.1, exact modularity maximization is infeasible.
-Therefore, we apply fast greedy method to degree-corrected modularity in DCSBM as well.
-If the size of groups is unknown, the number of groups $G$ can be obtained during the training process of fast greedy method. }
+{where $d_i = \sum_j A_{ij}$ is the degree of node $v_i$, and $\V e$, $\V O(\V e)$, $L$ are all defined the same as before. } {As discussed in Section 3.1, exact modularity maximization is infeasible.
+Therefore, we again apply a fast greedy method to the degree-corrected modularity.
+Just like in the SBM, the number of groups can be obtained during the training process of the fast greedy method.}

-{In community detection part, we first use LRBIC to determine the size of community $K_t$, then we apply the community detection methods such as, variational DCSBM method, spectral clustering or SCORE \citep{jin2015fast}, to identify the community label $\V c_t^{sub}$ within each group $t, t = 1,2,..,G$.
-The combination of community label to group label part would be the same as in Algorithm \ref{algo: D_CD}.
-The summarized algorithm of DCSBM can be found in Algorithm 2. (to add in Appendix) }
+In the community detection part, we first use LRBIC to determine the number of communities $K_t$, then we apply community detection methods such as the variational DCSBM method, spectral clustering or SCORE \citep{jin2015fast}, to identify the community label $\V c_t^{sub}$ within each group $t, t = 1,2,..,G$.
+The combination of the community detection part and the group detection part is the same as in Algorithm \ref{algo: D_CD}.

-Last, we also prove the consistency under the DCSBM in Theorem \ref{theo:1dc}.
-Based on the Theorem, the proposed distributed community detection algorithm can consistently recover the community label for DCSBM with group structure.
+Lastly, we show the group consistency result under the DCSBM in Theorem \ref{theo:1dc}.
+Based on the Theorem, the group detection part of the distributed community detection algorithm can consistently recover the group labels for the DCSBM with group structure.

-\begin{theorem} Under the DCSBM, if the model satisfies Conditions \ref{cond:2} and \ref{cond:1dc}, then the estimated group labels $\hat{\V g}$ obtained by maximizing $Q_{DC}(\V e)$ are strongly consistent when $\lambda_n/\log(n) \rightarrow \infty$ and weakly consistent when $u_n \rightarrow \infty$. \end{theorem}
+\begin{theorem} Under the DCSBM, if the model satisfies Conditions \ref{cond:2} and \ref{cond:1dc}, then the estimated group labels $\hat{\V g}$ obtained by maximizing $Q_{DC}(\V e)$ are strongly consistent when $\lambda_n/\log(n) \rightarrow \infty$ and weakly consistent when $\lambda_n \rightarrow \infty$. \end{theorem}